Joe Biden

 Military Spending by Year (Billions)

-Biden had authorization for 1 conflict but conducted 9 without it — a mixed constitutional record.
+Joe Biden had authorization for 1 conflict but conducted 1 without it β a mixed constitutional record.

 Unauthorized conflicts:

-Biden involved the nation in 9 military conflicts, at a cost of $113.5B.
-9 of these lacked congressional authorization.
-The question libertarians must always ask: were these conflicts truly necessary for the defense of American liberty?
+Joe Biden involved the nation in 4 military conflicts, at a cost of $350B (2024 dollars).
+1 of these lacked congressional authorization.
+The question we must always ask: were these conflicts truly necessary for the defense of American liberty?